adibarra/adibarra.com/src/pages/posts/tamu-grades-writeup.md

 > 1. **Improve UI/UX**: I want to make the new version much more visually appealing, ergonomic, and easier to use.
 > 2. **Improve Performance**: I want to improve performance by using modern web technologies.
 > 3. **Improve Code Quality**: I want to use a framework and build tools to make the codebase more maintainable.
-> 4. **Add New Features**: I want to add new features like a natural language search bar.
+> 4. **Add New Features**: I want to add new features like a natural language search.
 > 5. **Make it Mobile Friendly**: I want the new version to work well on all devices.

 ## Tech Stack